rotsix/self-hosted/README.md

 The architecture consists yet of the following components:

+- Router module:
+	- Traefik as a reverse-proxy, it handles subdomains and routing to containers
 - Cloud module:
-	- Nginx+TLS reverse-proxy, it handles subdomains and routing to containers
 	- personal homepage, managed by a Jekyll container (`domain.tld`)
 	- NextCloud instance (`cloud.domain.tld`)
 	- git viewer, Klaus (`git.domain.tld`)
 - Torrent module:
-	- Transmission to manage the torrents (domain.tld:9091)
+	- Transmission to manage the torrents (`domain.tld:9091`)
 	- music streaming with mStream (`domain.tld:3000`)

 <img src="./docs/architecture.png" width="585" height="1177">